B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Apologize for He apologized for being late.

-3. Noun + Preposition
+3. Noun + Preposition Structure

-Noun Preposition Example
+Noun Preposition Real-life Example

 Reason for What was the reason for the delay?